ammarCMD/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm **Ammar Rasheed**.
+I’m a Computer Science Graduate and passionate Data Scientist on a mission to share knowledge and make working with data enjoyable and engaging!

 Let's stay in touch!
-Feel free to connect with me on the linkedin:
+Feel free to connect with me on linkedin:

 [![LinkedIn](https://linkedin.com/in/iammarrasheed)